-Horses can be treated with laser therapy, a treatment method that is being used increasingly by veterinarians, different types of equine practitioners, such as equine physical therapists and equine massage therapists, as well as private horse owners who wish to shorten the duration of an injury or illness in their horse.
+For over 30 years horses have been successfully treated with cold laser therapy.
+This treatment method has been a mainstay among top horse trainers and the racing/show horse community.
+More recently it is gaining in popularity among Veterinarians due to its ease of use and effective results that are not easily obtained any other way.
+Different types of equine practitioners, such as equine physical therapists and equine massage therapists, as well as private horse owners who wish to shorten the duration of an injury or illness in their horse are also fond of Equine Cold Laser Therapy devices and equipment.

 Helps with Tendon & Ligament Injuries, Wounds, Spinal, Hoof, Shin, Back & Joint Pain Issues

-We Have 7 Equine Lasers from 2 Top Laser Manufacturers to Choose From:
+We Have a Dozen Equine Lasers from 4 Top Laser Manufacturers to Choose From:

 Horses have extensor and flexor tendons, located on the front and back of the fore and hind limbs.
 Tendon injuries occur fairly often in horses.
 Horse health can become compromised when it is injured or in persistent pain.
 A veterinarian can use an ultrasound scanning device to diagnose tendon injuries.
 Cold lasers can be effectively used with great results for a wide range of issues from spine, bone and skeletal issues to soft tissues, inflammation reduction and impressive wound healing to name just a few applications.
 Cold Laser Therapy Equine Devices are used directly over compromised body systems to support rapid healing, pain relief and reduction of inflammatory conditions including Arthritis.